 There’s a place in Marquette where all the cool kids go to jump off a cliff… and into Lake Superior.
 That place is known as “Black Rocks.”
 Black Rocks Marquette is one of the best summer things to do in the Upper Peninsula!

-About Black Rocks Marquette
+About the Black Rocks Cliffs in Marquette

 Black Rocks is one of Marquette’s coolest attractions, in my opinion.
 There are many, to be sure, but cliff diving into a frigid Lake Superior is a rush.
 And if you wait until the middle of August, the water isn’t too cold by most people’s standards.
 Which is to say not too cold.
 Not warm, but not cold.Jesse Land, Awesome Mitten’s Resident Yooper

 How to Get to Black Rocks Marquette